lunawang257/pick-treasury/README.txt

 --use-new-data
     When using --no-overlap, skip old data and use latest data (default: uses earliest data)

+--weighted
+    Calculate weighted average and stdev for comprehensive stability test (weight is the number of years of each test period)

 --skip, -x TERM
     Skip specific treasury terms (can be used multiple times, e.g., --skip 1m --skip 3m)